 - The market rationale for your book describing its prospective readership and positioning it against any competing works.
 If there are no competing works, then a stronger case must be made for your book's readership, its relevance to recent research or contemporary debates.
 If there are many and recent competing works, then a stronger case must be made for your book's originality.

 - If available, one or two sample chapters, a preliminary table of contents and list of references would be helpful.
 If your manuscript has been already completed, specify if it contains color images as well as the total number of words, including index, references, and annexes.
 If your project is in progress, give us an estimated date of completion and approximate total length.
 Please do not forward complete manuscripts as part of a proposal.

-Please send all proposals to: firstname.lastname@example.org We commit to reply to all complete proposals and endeavor to offer constructive feedback whenever possible.
+Please send all proposals to: email@example.com We are committed to replying to all complete proposals and endeavor to offer constructive feedback wherever possible.

 What we look for in a new book proposal